A Multi-modal Collagen Nucleic Acid Delivery System for the Modulation of Inflammation and the Promotion of Angiogenesis

-Biraja's doctoral research focused on the development of an injectable ELP-based delivery system for proangiogenic and anti-inflammatory gene therapy for critical limb ischemia.
-ELP based hollow spheres and injectable scaffold were fabricated in order to deliver therapeutic genes such as human eNOS and IL-10.
-This injectable system has been evaluated in vitro and also in relevant pre-clinical models.
-During his PhD, he has authored three research articles (Biomaterials, Journal of Controlled Release and Bioconjugate Chemistry) and has been a co-author in one research article and a book chapter.
-There are three additional first author manuscripts in submission.
-He has also presented his work at several key national and international conferences.
+Shane’s doctoral research has focused on the development of an injectable collagen-based delivery system for anti-inflammatory and pro-angiogenic nucleic acids.
+Collagen hollow spheres and an injectable hydrogel were developed and assembled in order to deliver therapeutic nucleic acids.
+This injectable system has been evaluated in vitro and also in a subcutaneous animal model.
+During his PhD, he has authored three research articles (Molecular Pharmaceutics, Tissue Engineering and Journal of Material Chemistry B), and has been a co-author in a number of other articles.
+There are two additional first author manuscripts in submission.
+In addition, he has also presented his work at several key national and international conferences.
 He has secured a postdoctoral fellowship at University of California, Berkley (Kevin Healy Laboratory).